AnirudhPradhan/Passesnger-Counter-App/README.md

-# Footfall counting website
+# Passenger counting website
-A fantastic counter app using HTML, CSS and JS
+A fantastic counter page using HTML, CSS and JS